-We spoke to a few experts, interior decorators and architects on how to sort these monsoon woes without much hassle.
-Nishita Kamdar, an architectural designer and owner of her own design studio in Mumbai says she gets a horde of requests from independent home owners and those who live on the ground floors to add awnings or French windows.
+We spoke to a few experts, interior designers and architects on how to sort these monsoon woes without much hassle.
+Nishita Kamdar, an architectural designer and owner of her own design studio in Mumbai says she gets a horde of requests from independent homeowners and those who live on the ground floors to add awnings or French windows.

 “There was also an interesting request for a farmhouse to build a rainwater harvesting tank in the farm so they could collect the rainwater and reuse it for washing cars or toilets.
 This made me realise how aware some people are about the environment and how individual efforts to save water can make a difference to the environment and the community,” she said.

 For city homes, she advises using dehumidifiers to get rid of the dampness in our homes.
-Also, doing away with extra throws or rugs that absorb moisture instantly is one way to keep your house clean and fresh.
+Also, doing away with extra throws or rugs that absorb moisture instantly is one home improvement tip to keep your house clean and fresh.

 Amping up the Living Room